- Going Blue, Yellow or Green for Better Rest

 It’s the color of the bedroom that actually helps people sleep the best (and most in hours).

 Furthermore, using blue was also linked to lower blood pressure and heart rate, which may explain the longer amounts of sleep.

 Overall, these abovementioned colors turn out to create a safe and sleep-secure environment.

 Splash the Colors

 Heck, venture into the grey and browns and you’ll see a drastic drop in sleep hours.
-Specifically, those type of rooms will see figures around 6 hours of sleep.
+Specifically, those types of rooms will see figures around 6 hours of sleep.

 Silver Surprises Us

 Whereas we may have judged the silver color differently, studies seem to show this color to have a rather calming effect on sleeping patterns, resulting in 7.5 hours of sleep per night.

 Would the fact that silver creates the illusion of moonlight created by the silver color may have something to do with it?

 Then again, let’s not get too excited: silver is also the color that gets the highest number of people to work out in the morning!

 In other words, stay away from purple!

 Ultimately, as statistics have now proven, the color of your bedroom can affect your sleep!
 And indirectly, your stress levels!